Atlantic.Net Blog

 Asterisk is an open-source telephone solution for individuals, businesses, and governments.
 It runs over the Internet instead of copper phone lines and is used for voicemail, call recording, interactive voice response, and conference calling.

-FreePBX is a free, open-source, web-based application used to manage the Asterisk through a browser.
-It offers all components required to build a phone system.
-With FreePBX, you can create an extension, IVRs, set user permissions, firewall, backup and restore, and much more.
+FreePBX is a free, open-source, web-based application that manages the Asterisk through a browser.
+It offers all the components required to build a phone system.
+With FreePBX, you can create an extension, IVRs, set user permissions, firewall, backup and restore, and more.

-In this tutorial, we will show you how to install Asterisk and FreePBX on Ubuntu 20.04.
+This tutorial will show you how to install Asterisk and FreePBX on Ubuntu.
+This procedure is compatible with Ubuntu 20.04 and Ubuntu 22.04.

 apt-get update -y